alfaloo/tp/docs/UserGuide.md

 ### Adding an appointment: `addappt`

 Adds an appointment to MediCLI.
 Appointments are between a doctor with the specified `DOCTOR_NRIC` and a patient with the `PATIENT_NRIC` on a specific date and time.
+Note that while you cannot create a new appointment with the date/time in the past, appointments that were valid when created but are now past their date will be allowed to remain in the system.
+This is an intended feature to allow the hospital admins to track a patient/doctors past appointments.
 Format: `addappt ad/DATE dn/DOCTOR_NRIC pn/PATIENT_NRIC`

 Field Constraints: